top of page

 • Material of a discriminatory nature.

-• Material that promotes an extremist or terrorist ideology.
+• Material which promotes an extremist or terrorist ideology.

 • Material pertaining to the purchase of firearms.